pionl/load-queue/readme.md

 ## Usage

-You must provide your own task implementation.
+Before constructing queue, you must provide your own task implementation.
 The function will accept 3 arguments:
 1. entry - An QueueEntry with an url `entry.url`
 2. success - A callback that accepts any custom arguments that will be passed to your custom callback
 3. failure - A callback for failure that accepts an error `Error` object